ldn-softdev/Rpnn/README.md

 .configure(), target error: 0.001
 ```
 \- option `-e` allows setting the target error for convergence
-> network considers convergence done when the network's global error (i.e. the error across all the output neurons) drops below the target error
+> network considers convergence done when the network's global error (i.e., the error across all the output neurons) drops below the target error

 Some tasks might not even have a global minimum solution (e.g.: approximations/regressions, or even classifications with a weak correlation),
 thus manual adjusting target error (to the higher end) might be required.